fivetran/dbt_amazon_selling_partner/models/docs.md

 {% docs default_ship_from_location_address_line_1 %} Street address of the recommended location for the seller to ship the items from.
 It is calculated at checkout.
 The seller may or may not choose to ship from this location. {% enddocs %}
 {% docs default_ship_from_location_address_line_2 %} Additional street address information of the recommended location for the seller to ship the items from.
 It is calculated at checkout.
 The seller may or may not choose to ship from this location. {% enddocs %}
-{% docs default_ship_from_location_address_line_3 %} Additional street address informatio of the recommended location for the seller to ship the items from.
+{% docs default_ship_from_location_address_line_3 %} Additional street address information of the recommended location for the seller to ship the items from.
 It is calculated at checkout.
 The seller may or may not choose to ship from this location. {% enddocs %}
 {% docs default_ship_from_location_address_type %} Address type of the recommended location for the seller to ship the items from.
 It is calculated at checkout.
 The seller may or may not choose to ship from this location. {% enddocs %}
 {% docs default_ship_from_location_city %} City of the recommended location for the seller to ship the items from.
 It is calculated at checkout.
 The seller may or may not choose to ship from this location. {% enddocs %}
 {% docs default_ship_from_location_country_code %} Country code (two-character country code, in ISO 3166-1 alpha-2 format.) of the recommended location for the seller to ship the items from.
 It is calculated at checkout.
 The seller may or may not choose to ship from this location. {% enddocs %}